meanbee/magecert/adminhtml.md

 Form element objects represent the different types of form fields you can have and contain their specific logic.
 The full list is in `Varien_Data_Form_Element`.

-Form fileds are added to fieldsets, which just represet a related collection of fields.
+Form fields are added to fieldsets, which just represent a related collection of fields.
 Fieldsets are, in turn, added to forms.

 Here's an example of adding a field to a fieldset.